 There are a lot of things to consider when buying a home.
 With all the information coming at you, it can be hard to sort through exactly what you need and what you don’t need.
 New homebuyers frequently confuse the need for a homeowners insurance policy and a home warranty policy.
 Both are insurance but solve very different problems.
-When it comes to home insurance vs home warranty, here is what you need for your Los Angeles home.
+When it comes to home insurance vs home warranty, here is what you need for your Riverside home.

 The Need for Insurance

 If you have any sort of loan on the property, you will need a homeowners insurance policy that covers you from fire, water damage, theft, and vandalism.
 While the mortgage company is less likely concerned with your personal effects, it does want to make sure the actual structure it is loaning money for is protected.

 A homeowners insurance policy is usually impounded with the mortgage, meaning the mortgage company wants to make sure the insurance is in force all the time so it will pay the first year and collect payments in the escrow account to continue making payments on your behalf each year.
 The mortgage company is usually named as an additional insured so they are notified of any cancellations, changes or lapses in coverage.

 They will have specific requirements on the actual structure values limits, meaning they want to make sure that if there is a catastrophic loss, the house can be rebuilt to its state at the time of purchase.

 No mortgage company will require a home warranty policy.
 The reason is this has to do with maintenance issues.
 Homeowners insurance policies deal with sudden and unexpected losses.
 The home warranty deals with something going wrong with the plumbing, air conditioner or an appliance.
 Essentially home warranties are insurance that covers things you didn’t see coming when it comes to maintenance.